acortell3/archaeoriddle/README.md

     - [💾 testsites.RDS](./doc/bookdown/testsites.RDS) : Not used
     - [📄 tools.R](./doc/bookdown/tools.R) : serie of function, to be deleted as they should be all in `./R/`

-If you compile the bookdown yourself, folder will be generate (`data_tmp` and `data_toshare`) that will used to store file generated during the compilation (the new world, csv outputs, etc...).
+If you compile the bookdown yourself, some folder will be generated (`data_tmp` and `data_toshare`) that will be used to store file generated during the compilation (the new world, csv outputs, etc...).

 ## The Original Challenge